-Luckily, WordPress is one of the largest online content management systems (CMS) and offers many customizable themes for blogs.
-Different themes will determine how easy it is to navigate your blog.
+WordPress is one of the largest online content management systems (CMS) and offers many customizable themes for blogs.
+Different themes determine the layout of your blog, the impression it has on visitors, and how easy it is to navigate.

-#1 Olsen – The Best WordPress Theme for Lifestyle and Fashion Blogs
+#1 – Olsen Review – The Best WordPress Theme for Lifestyle and Fashion Blogs

 If you are a lifestyle or fashion blogger looking for a place to store all of your content among a focused layout with crisp fonts, Olsen is the perfect theme for you.

 Providing a fluid and peaceful reading experience, Olsen is the theme for anyone who wants their images to stand out next to their content.

 Olsen is completely customizable and is the perfect place to show off your best work.

 Two unique elements this theme offers are a Featured Content slider and an Instagram footer widget.
 Both elements are great for sharing your work with readers.

 The Featured Content slider is a little different from the average Featured Content add-on.
 This element allows you to pick up to six images or posts and include them at the front of your blog.
 The reader can navigate this slider by clicking the left or right arrow.

 The Instagram footer widget is unique and doesn’t appear in any other theme on this list.
 This is the perfect add-on for a fashion or lifestyle blogger who wants to showcase their photos.
 It shows the widget at the bottom of your blog and features your most recent Instagram posts in a large single row.

 The downside is for people who want the Instagram feature for free.
 Unfortunately, you must pay for the theme or buy a plan to use it, but we think this trade-off is worth it.